CMSCompOps/OpsSpace/docs/setup.rst

 .. note::

-  Both remote repositories will clone over https, so you will need to manually convert the remote origin to ssh, if desired.
+  Both remote repositories will fetch and push over https, so you will need to manually convert the remote origin to ssh, if desired.

 If the dabercro repository did not exist, then the repository would be cloned from CMSCompOps.
 If the ``-u`` option is left blank, then only the CMSCompOps repository is checked.